pemellquist/skypunch/README.md

 Testing and Error Cases Covered
 --------------------------------
 1. Unable to connect to target
-  In the event the skypunch daemon cannot reach the target and connect, a network error will be generated.
+<p>In the event the skypunch daemon cannot reach the target and connect, a network error will be generated.
 All notifiers will be informed.
 2. Wrong response from target
 3. Invalid authn params for BASIC
 4. Invalid authn param for Keystone